runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 [^3]: Actually, there is one non-obvious part of each function: when the stored value is 0, that is represented by no entry.
       The two functions respect that by erasing 0-valued entries and interpreting an empty entry as 0, respectively.
 [^4]: N.B. that we cannot use the distributive property of division, as that holds over the rational numbers and its supersets, not over the integers.

+# What's Next

+We covered a lot of highly technical ground today.
+Thanks for sticking with us this far.
+In the next post in this mini-series, we will show how to apply the concepts defined today using the K Framework to verify a fragment of the WRC20 program!

 # WRC20 Verification: first step